4DimK/Prusa-MINI-bear-Z10-mod/README.md

 The Original Prusa Mini+ is an amazing little printer and as far as I am concerned the print quality is incredible for the price and ease of use.
 I chose to proceed with this build because as many others, I enjoy tinkering with 3D printers towards the possibility of improvement.
 In this case, towards a possibly more robust frame, which would (in theory at least) allow to maintain the same quality at higher accelerations with a direct-drive extruder to ease printing of flexible filaments.
 Keep in mind, as with any DYI assembly, there is always a chance of the final produced print quality to suffer, as it depends on the sourced hardware quality, part design and on the actual skills and experience put into building.

+## Post MK4 release thoughts

+- From the mechanical side it appears that the MK4 X axis + Nextruder combo (assuming it will be sold separately) should be directly applicable in this mod, due to the 10mm Z rods.
+- Firmware wise, significant modifications may be needed for the automatic layer calibration and load-cell interfacing.
+- Input shaping: At the time of writing, I am not aware of how to connect an accelerometer to the MINI Buddy board.

 ## Print settings

 `To Follow`